Using the AI Builder

 After Generation

-After the first generation, most teams keep polishing the experience in chat—then adjust data or access when needed.
+After the first generation, most teams keep polishing the experience in the thread—then adjust data or access when needed.

 What you can do next